NoeINGLEBERT/Mobius-Loop-Unity/README.md

   - The **Cheshire Cat**, cryptic guide and unreliable ally.
   - The **White Rabbit**, central to the escape.
 - **Madness System**: Losing coherence in thought or misusing words accelerates mental collapse.

+## NEW!!
+Hedge Maze Mini-Game
+Alice can venture into the Queen’s hedge maze to paint white flowers red, a playful yet tense task that tests stealth and timing.
+Card guards patrol the maze, and if they notice Alice, they attack, sending her back to the rabbit hole.
+There, the roses she has painted become a currency, allowing her to trade them for new cards and expand her word-based strategies for future loops.
+This mini-game blends risk, resource management, and narrative flavor, reinforcing Alice’s journey through the surreal rabbit hole.